zenorocha/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/auto-scaling.md

 If the `autoscale` property isn't set, the target average utilization defaults to 80 for both CPU and memory utilization.

-## Handling Activation Keys
+## Auto-scaling and DXP Activation Keys

-The Liferay DXP Cloud team resolves all DXP Activation Keys issues; the team adds new keys and removes old ones as needed for auto-scaling.
+An activation key is typically required to be deployed and validated in order to use Liferay DXP on premises.
+On DXP Cloud when Auto-scaling is enabled, the DXP Cloud team resolves any DXP Activation key issues and will add and remove activation keys on an as needed basis.